VIDEO: How the Selfie Phenomenon is Redefining Beauty

 This, obviously, is a good thing, as the mainstream media and its corporate sponsors have been defining beauty for us—in order to sell their products—for decades now, and this has come at the expense of our own self-esteem and self-worth.

-I recently read the book Ugly as Sin: The Truth About How We Look and Finding Freedom From Self-Hatred by psychotherapist Toni Raiten-D’Antonio in which, among a host of other brilliant insights, the author points out how the media and its corporate sponsors are inundating us with unrealistic (and photo-shopped) ideals of beauty, and bombarding us with the message that in order to be accepted, to be loved, to be happy, to be successful (at anything), we must be beautiful—and this is what beautiful is, so buy our products so you can be beautiful too!
+I recently read the book Ugly As Sin: The Truth About How We Look and Finding Freedom from Self-Hatred by psychotherapist Toni Raiten-D’Antonio in which, among a host of other brilliant insights, the author points out how the media and its corporate sponsors are inundating us with unrealistic (and photo-shopped) ideals of beauty, and bombarding us with the message that in order to be accepted, to be loved, to be happy, to be successful (at anything), we must be beautiful—and this is what beautiful is, so buy our products so you can be beautiful too!

 This is a multi-billion dollar industry, and their relentless marketing campaigns are destroying the self-image, self-esteem, self-confidence, and self-worth of people around the world.